Idol (franchise): Origin and background

 In 2001, British talent manager and television producer Simon Fuller created the British television series Pop Idol.
 The series was developed by production company Fremantle and was broadcast on ITV on 6 October 2001.
 Fuller, along with television producer Nigel Lythgoe, was inspired to create the series by the New Zealand television series Popstars, which was adopted in the United Kingdom as Popstars in January 2001.
 The first series of Pop Idol proved to be more popular than Popstars, in part due to the chemistry of the judges and the success of its first winner Will Young.

 Pop Idol's success led to an interest for adaptations in other countries.
 Before selling the format, Fuller reached out for an out-of-court settlement with Popstars creator Jonathan Dowling, in which international versions of Idols will be prohibited to use the prefix Pop in their local titles.
-As such, Poland, the first country to adapt the format, named their version as simply Idol.
-Idol was launched in 2002, months after the first series of Pop Idol ended.
+As such, South Africa was the first international adaptation under the official franchise name - Idols.
+Idols was first televised on 10 March 2002, one month after the first series of Pop Idol ended.

 Fuller, Lythgoe, and Pop Idol judge Simon Cowell attempted to sell the format in the United States in 2001, but the idea was met with poor response from major networks.
 Elisabeth Murdoch, daughter of News Corporation chairman Rupert Murdoch, persuaded her father to buy the rights for an American adaptation.
 The series, American Idol: The Search for a Superstar, debuted on the Fox network on 11 June 2002.
 American Idol went on to become the all-time most dominant show in the U.S. TV ratings, due to the popularity of the judges (particularly Simon Cowell) and its contestants, which were led by its first winner, Kelly Clarkson.

 The success brought by American Idol led to even more adaptations in other countries, where the Dutch Idols became the top television series in the Netherlands during its airing.

 There has been a global version of the franchise, called World Idol.
 The show was a television special, where winners of national Idol shows will compete against each other.
 The special was won by Kurt Nilsen, a singer from Norway.
 A current World version of Idol acts as a YouTube channel, called Idols Global.
 The channel uploads clips of Idol shows from around the world.
 The channel currently has over 1 million subscribers.
 There are many more channels like this.
 Additionally, many individual Idol shows have their own YouTube channels.